plaintextaccounting/plaintextaccounting/src/Capital-gains-reporting.md

 In the PTA world at least,
 we call an amount and its cost basis (original acquisition date and cost) a "lot".

+When you transfer a lot to another account that you own, usually that's not a taxable event.
+The cost basis remains an attribute of the lot.

+You can split a lot, by transferring part of it to another account that you own.
+Then you have two smaller lots, each with the same cost basis.

+Multiple lots with the same cost basis could be merged back into a single lot, if desired.
+But lots with different cost basis can't be merged.

+An account can have a balance consisting of multiple lots.

+When you transfer an amount out of a multi-lot account, you need to select which lot(s) and/or part of lot is being transferred, according to some disposal order.

 ## Disposal order

 Disposal is when you get rid of some quantity of an asset,